 The study of health policy focuses on how to become an effective communicator and leader when collaborating with other professionals — inside and outside the field of public health — to create and apply health policies.
 Health policy professionals strategize, organize and implement health-enhancing initiatives through policy education and marketing.

-With MPH@GW, you will learn from and work with our esteemed faculty in the nation’s capital to analyze research, create services and spread awareness of public health issues.
+MPH@GW’s elective courses in health policy will give you understanding of analyzing research, creating services and spreading awareness of public health issues.
 In fact, GW faculty research has been influential as legislators, policymakers, health care providers, insurers and the government continue to work toward improving health care legislation in the United States.

 "I was really drawn to the fact that the MPH@GW faculty has a wealth of experience in U.S. regulatory affairs.
 I found this to be unique among the other programs I considered and was also drawn to the program format, which helps accommodate my busy professional life." — Melinda McLawhorn, Team Leader, FDA Office of Prescription Drug Promotion